-Sunscreen is essential to keep skin protected from the dangers of sun exposure, including sunburn, sun damage and melanoma.
-It’s also beneficial in minimizing the aging effects of UV rays, such as fine lines and wrinkles, rough skin and hyperpigmentation.
+Sunscreen is essential for keeping the skin protected from the dangers of sun exposure, including sunburn, sun damage and melanoma.
+It’s also beneficial in minimizing the aging effects of UV rays, such as fine lines, wrinkles, sagging and rough skin.

+There are two types of sunscreens to choose from — mineral and chemical sunscreen.
+While they both protect your skin from the sun’s powerful rays, they provide protection in different ways.
 Chemical sunscreens are often referred to as “absorbers.”
 Their active ingredients are organic (carbon-based) compounds that absorb UV rays.
-Through a chemical reaction, these compounds convert UV rays into heat, then release that heat from the skin.
+Through a chemical reaction, these chemical compounds convert UV rays into heat, then release that heat from the skin.

 What Is Zinc Oxide?

-Mineral sunscreens typically employ zinc oxide as a physical blocker of UV rays.
-Yes, the same zinc your parents slathered over your nose and cheeks in the eighties.
-Zinc oxide has come a long way since, and can now be found in lightweight, layerable formulas that provide the same sun protection but with a natural-looking finish.
+Mineral sunscreens typically employ zinc oxide as a physical sun blocker of UV rays.
+Yes, the same zinc your parents slathered over your nose and cheeks in the ‘80s.
+Zinc oxide has come a long way since and can now be found in lightweight, layerable formulas that provide the same sun protection but with a natural-looking finish.
 Here’s a look at zinc oxide’s many benefits for the skin.

 Unlike chemical sunscreens which trap UV rays and convert them to heat, zinc oxide keeps the skin cool and allows it to breathe.
-It reflects the heat and energy of the sun’s rays away from the skin, thereby reducing its temperature.
-For this reason, mineral sunscreen is particularly beneficial in minimizing skin inflammation and redness associated with acne, rosacea and skin sensitivity.
+It reflects the heat and energy of the sun’s UV rays away from the skin, thereby maintaining the temperature of the skin.
+For this reason, mineral sunscreen is particularly beneficial in minimizing the appearance of skin inflammation and redness associated with acne, rosacea and skin sensitivity.

-While zinc itself can be found in nature, zinc oxide is created by combining the mineral zinc with oxygen molecules.
+While zinc itself can be found in nature, zinc oxide is actually created by combining the mineral zinc with oxygen molecules.
 When these two elements are vaporized and condensed, they form a fine powder that sits on top of the skin and provides a protective barrier against UVA and UVB rays.
-In addition to being a physical blocker, zinc oxide acts as a mirror to reflect UV rays before they can penetrate the skin’s surface.
+In addition to providing a physical barrier, zinc oxide acts as a mirror to reflect UV rays before they can penetrate the skin’s surface.

 Supports Collagen Production

 UV exposure is the leading cause of premature aging.
-Sun damage exposes the skin to free radicals which break down and destroy collagen, a protein that is essential for keeping skin toned, plump and elastic.
+Sun damage exposes the skin to harmful free radicals that break down and destroy collagen, a protein that is essential for keeping skin toned, plump and elastic.
 Zinc serves as a co-factor in collagen synthesis by activating the protein collagenase.
-This protein triggers collagen production in order to build and repair connective tissue (like your skin).
+This protein triggers collagen production in order to build and repair connective tissue like your skin.

-Zinc oxide is also beneficial in treating acne-prone complexions.
-Studies show that zinc effectively reduces skin inflammation, inhibits the growth of acne-causing bacteria and regulates sebaceous gland activity.
-It also has astringent properties which tighten pores and minimize their appearance.
-You can find zinc oxide in several acne treatments, including Eminence Organics Acne Advanced Treatment System.
+Zinc oxide is also beneficial in treating breakout-prone complexions.
+Studies show that zinc effectively reduces the appearance of skin inflammation, inhibits the growth of pimple-causing bacteria and regulates sebaceous gland activity.
+It also has astringent properties which tightens the appearance of pores and minimizes the look of an uneven skin texture.